duvanmonsa/currency_conversor_cli/README.md

 # Currency Conversor Cli
-Currency conversor cli from any currency to another currency
+Currency converter cli from any currency to another currency with the free api http://free.currencyconverterapi.com/
 # Intallation

 npm install -g currencyconv